tobias-z/tmux-workspaces/README.md

 - Customizable windows for each workspace.
 - Create custom start scripts for each window to run when the workspace is created
 - Create custom stop scripts for each window
+- Create custom environment variables for each session or window
 - Ability to run these scripts through the `tw` command

 ## Requirements